Disclosure: This post is part of a paid partnership with North Dakota Tourism but all opinions are our own.

 Enjoy a Meal at the Cafe

 We ate multiple meals at the on-site cafe during our visit here.
-Since they are open from 10:00am and 6:00pm, they serve breakfast, lunch, and dinner.
+Since they are open from 10:00am to 6:00pm, they serve breakfast, lunch, and dinner.
 We loved sitting on the back patio, which is dog friendly, and seeing the staff come out to the garden to get fresh ingredients!
 The food was consistently delicious.

 Or Have a Picnic!